 The South Carolina Supreme Court has determined that an attorney is required to supervise all transactions involving real estate located in South Carolina.
 The Court went on to state that performing a title search, preparing title and loan documents, and closing a loan without the supervision of an attorney constitutes the unauthorized practice of law.
 Protection for the public was the Court’s paramount concern in this decision.

 Not only are attorneys required to oversee the actual signing of the real estate documents, they are also involved in the pre-closing and post-closing process, including:

-Title: The attorney ensures the seller has a good and marketable title to the property and may have to assist in clearing up any defects, such as liens, unpaid loans, levies, administered estates and various other issues that may arise.
+Title: The attorney verifies the seller has a good and marketable title to the property and may have to assist in clearing up any defects, such as liens, unpaid loans, levies, administered estates, and various other issues that may arise.

 Disbursements: The attorney makes sure the appropriate parties are paid before and after the closing.
-There are many parties in a real estate closing, including lenders, lien holders, home owners associations, taxing authorities, real estate agent and many others who are required to be paid in relation to a real estate transaction.
+There are many parties in a real estate closing, including lenders, lien holders, homeowners associations, taxing authorities, real estate agents and many others who are required to be paid in relation to a real estate transaction.

-Recording: The attorney ensures the deed, mortgage and other relevant documents are recorded in the county in which the property is located and the recording office is paid the appropriate recording fees.
+Recording: The attorney is responsible for recording the deed, mortgage, and other relevant documents are recorded in the county in which the property is located and the recording office is paid the appropriate recording fees.

 For experienced legal help in the Charleston, South Carolina area, contact Weeks & Irvine, LLC.
 To contact us, call 800-553-7449.
 All materials have been prepared for general information purposes only to permit you to learn more about our firm, our services and the experience of our attorneys.
 Communication by or through this website does not create an attorney-client relationship.
 The information presented is not legal advice, is not to be acted on as such, may not be current and is subject to change without notice.